Have you heard the acronym often given for FEAR? (False Evidence Appearing Real).

 When fear makes its way to our minds, it’s up to us to decide what we’ll do with those thoughts, and whether we’ll allow them to travel from our first line of defense (our thought life) to find lodging into our hearts (what we ultimately believe).

 I’m reminded of 2 Corinthians 10:5 (NIV) which says, “We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.”

 Fear can only take up residence in our hearts if we choose to dwell on the thoughts fueling our fears, rather than on the goodness of the One who overcomes them on our behalf.
 Communion with His Presence helps us to do the latter.

 As we believe in God’s good intentions toward us and rely on His unfailing and unconditional love, evidenced through the work of Christ on the cross for our benefit, we can be victorious over fear.

-Fear is only “false evidence appearing real” when you know who it is that is on your side.
-Otherwise, that little acronym holds zero power and fear does indeed appear and become very real.
-Our hope for a calm mind comes when we choose to turn from fear to faith in a trustworthy and faithful God knowing we stand securely by His side at all times.
+Fear is only “false evidence appearing real” when you know Who it is that’s on your side.
+Otherwise, fear does indeed appear and become very real.
+Our hope for a calm mind comes when we choose to turn from fear to faith.
+We can do so because we have a trustworthy and faithful God who stands securely by our side at all times.

 Isaiah 41:10 (NIV) “So do not fear, for I am with you; do not be dismayed, for I am your God.
 I will strengthen you and help you; I will uphold you with my righteous right hand.”